athaeryn/farfetched/README.md

 `window.fetch` is still used when farfetched can't find a handler that matches a route.

-### farfetched.restore(window)
+### farfetched.detach(window)

-Restores the original fetch on the global scope removing the farfetched mock.
+Detaches farfetched from window.fetch and restores the original fetch.

 ### farfetched.clear(id)